 - Subverted with Dr. Eggman who is certainly one of the taller characters, even by human standards.
 He is also a genius with an IQ of 300 and easily one of the smartest characters in the series (save maybe his grandfather who's also pretty tall, and Tails).

-- Naoto Shirogane from Persona 4 is the shortest playable character, (at one point before the reveal, Yosuke even refers to her as a "shrimpy, half pint detective"), yet she is also the most intelligent character in the Investigation Team, using her incredible powers of deductive reasoning to bring the team one step closer to finding the killer.
+- Naoto Shirogane from Persona 4 is the shortest playable character (at one point before the reveal, Yosuke even refers to her as a "shrimpy, half-pint detective"), yet she is also the most intelligent character in the Investigation Team, using her incredible powers of deductive reasoning to bring the team one step closer to finding the killer.
+Her tag-line in Persona 4: Arena is even "The 2000 IQ Killjoy Detective".

 - Mega Man X series: X5's Shining Firefly/Izzy Glow and X8's Gravity Antonion.
 Both are extremely intelligent reluctant mad scientists and are the smallest bosses in their games due to being based off a firefly and an ant respectively.

-- Rita and Runt from Animaniacs.
-Inspired on the above example, although Runt is based on Rain Man.
+- Rita and Runt from Animaniacs: although Runt is based on Rain Man, he decidedly lacks his inspiration's savant skills.

 - In Dragon Hunters, Gwizdo is much smaller than the enormous Lian Chu, and also the brains of the operation.